goodguyry/IndexedJS/README.md

 Default: ``"readonly"``

-Depending on what you need to accomplish while querying the database, you may need to set the mode to ``"readwrite"``.
+To interact with objects in the ObjectStore, set the mode to ``"readwrite"``.

 **key**